DIY: How to Distress and Whitewash Furniture

 I have a few more Fall Diy crafts I’ll be filming and sharing soon, so I hope you’re in the fall spirit by then!
 You can also expect a Fall decor home tour.
 Oh, and that “news” I was talking about?
 Well, I’ll be sharing it, MONDAY! 😊

 I hope you all have the best weekend.
-Kyle and I are going to see Alladin the Musical at the Theater tonight, and I can’t wait!
+Kyle and I will see Alladin the Musical at the Theater tonight, and I can’t wait!
 Eeek!

 Questions for you!